Elysia Bolton

 Elysia Bolton (born 24 March 2000) is an Australian tennis player.

 Bolton has a career-high singles ranking by the WTA of 517, reached on 2 August 2021.
 She also has a career-high WTA doubles ranking of 167, achieved on 17 July 2023.

-She won her biggest title at the 2023 Clay Court International in Canberra, partnering Alexandra Bozovic.
+In May 2024, Bolton played her last singles match on the circuit.
+Since then, she has specialized in doubles; her biggest title up to date she won at the 2023 Clay Court International in Canberra, partnering Alexandra Bozovic.

 Bolton played college tennis at UCLA.